SumoLogic/sumologic-documentation/docs/dashboards-new/migrate-new-dashboards.md

 ## Overview

-The new **Migration Dashboards** functionality allows you to switch to **New Dashboards** from the **Classic Dashboards** with the help of a single click**.
+The new **Migrate to New Dashboards** functionality allows you to switch to **New Dashboards** from the **Classic Dashboards** with the help of a single click**.
 Migrate to New Dashboards lets you transform any of your classic dashboards into a new dashboard format, with minimal intervention from post-migration activity.
 It lets you analyze metrics and log data on the same dashboard, in a streamlined user experience.It lets you analyze metrics and log data on the same dashboard, in a streamlined user experience.
 This is exactly what you need to monitor and manage a Kubernetes environment effectively.

 This gives you control over the visual display of metric and logs data.
 Dashboard (New) streamlines dashboard configuration and on-the-fly analytic visualizations with its new templating features.

 :::note
 We do not guarantee 100% conversion from classic to new dashboard although we do provide an exhaustive list of incompatibilities that need to be taken care of.
 Customers can still keep their old dashboard after migration.